rails-girls-summer-of-code/summer-of-code/press.md

 ### About Rails Girls Summer of Code

-Rails Girls Summer of Code funds women from around the world to work full-time over summer on open-source software projects.
+Rails Girls Summer of Code funds women around the world to work full-time over summer on open-source software projects.
 Modelled after Google Summer of Code, but with a focus on beginners and women wanting to go into programming full-time, Rails Girls Summer of Code aims to get women involved in open-source and is the first ever event of its kind in the world.
 It commences 1 July, 2013, and runs for three months.

 * For more information read our [FAQ](http://railsgirlssummerofcode.org/faq/)
 * See Rails Girls in action in our <a href="#campaign-video">Campaign Video</a>